CSE512-15S/fp-liusuw-kuangyou/README.md

 According to Andrew, the scientist at Fred Hutch center, research shows that most people infected with HIV have T-cells that target specific region of the virus, known as epitopes, which are ineffective at recognizing the virus over time.
 Specifically, they target a part that is prone to mutation; however, a small minority of people known as “elite controllers” have T-cells that target a very unique set of epitopes and are able to control without ever developing AIDS.

-So we want to build a tool to help spotting interesting region of the HIV’s protein sequence.
-And provide an intuitive and interactive view of the virus mutation trend.
+So we want to build a tool to help spotting interesting region of the HIV’s protein sequence and provide an intuitive and interactive view of the virus mutation trend.

 ## Things to Visualize
 1. Variants of the specific Amino Acid in sequences